Does Coolant Evaporate? (Coolant Loss)

 When antifreeze evaporates (a temperature your engine should never attain!), it leaves behind crystalline substances.

 Small amounts may evaporate if you leave the bottle cap off for some time.
-However, this should be insignificant.
+However, this should be negligible.
 Also, you should never leave it open.
-Ingesting even a tiny amount could be fatal to children, animals, and even adults.
+Ingesting even a minuscule amount could be fatal to children, animals, and even adults.

 Does Engine Coolant Evaporate Under Normal Circumstances?